mortcanty/CRC4Docker/README.md

     earthengine authenticate

-and follow the instrctions.
+and follow the instructions.
 This adds authentication information to the container and only has to be done once.

 Stop the container with